 Trying to offer a brief description of this film is virtually impossible but for the sake of attracting new viewers to this underappreciated flick I’ll take a shot at it by calling it surrealism’s only two-fisted action blockbuster.
 For its visual style Six-String Samurai slyly adopts the cinematic elements and directorial grammar that are shared by the best samurai films, Spaghetti Westerns and post-apocalypse actioners.
 And in this age of FAR too many comic-book action movies it has to be said that the fight scenes in 6SS seriously outclass ANYTHING seen in Marvel, Dark Horse or DC’s screen projects.

 Fans of the Coen Brothers, David Lynch, Alejandro Jodorowsky and Guillermo del Toro would likely love this film as much as I do.
 Just as the Coen Brothers have described their movie Barton Fink by saying it transcends genre something similar could be claimed for Six-String Samurai.
+Not since Alphaville has a director so successfully managed tongue-in-cheek genre-bending.

 Many detractors of this film whine that “it doesn’t make sense” or “seems silly” or “isn’t either serious or a comedy”.
 If you’re someone who never likes films directed by Lynch or Jodorowsky or any of the others I mentioned above then you should probably make a point of avoiding this movie.
 To reference another polarizing film, I personally am not a big fan of Donnie Darko but I can understand its appeal and, like that movie 6SS feels more straightforward and clear with every subsequent viewing.